 Baked Zucchini Chips

-These Baked Zucchini Coins or Chips (your choice!) are a healthier version of your typical fried zucchini.
+These easy zucchini chips are a healthier version of your typical fried zucchini.
 They taste just as good, but are less greasy and – in my humble opinion – more delicious.

 2 large zucchini

 1 cup Panko bread crumbs

 1/4 cup grated Parmesan cheese